Facetime sing-song after memorable win - Stirling cherishes victory over West Indies

 Having scored 128 runs and taken 10 wickets during the three-match series, McBrine was delighted with the personal accolades he received but insisted the team performances was what is most important.

-"It obviously feels very nice personally, but it is not all about myself, it is all about how much I can contribute towards the team," he said.
+"It obviously feels very nice personally, but it is not all about myself, it is all about how much I can contribute towards the team," McBrine said.

 "Thankfully it was my series and when you get those series you have really got to make the most of it.
-I'm happier with the overall outcome than personal performances.
+[But] I'm happier with the overall outcome than personal performances.

 "There was a nice bit of spin in there for me.
 I just changed up my lengths and tried to keep things as simple as possible, tried to force them to make mistakes and thankfully it happened in the last three games.

-"I actually struggled today to get my timings [with the bat] so I just tried to grind it out as much as I could and then just wait on my ball and try to punish it as much as I could.
+"I actually struggled today to get my timings [with the bat], so I just tried to grind it out as much as I could and then just wait on my ball and try to punish it as much as I could.

 "This win means a lot for the team.
 I said after the last game that this last three or four weeks haven't been easy on us, but we still found the spirit left in us and that showed - especially at the end."